SK Planet adopts Altibase for its smart wallet beta service.

 SK Planet, a subsidiary of SK Telecom, is Korea’s largest mobile content provider engaged in mobile app stores, mobile maps, online music services and social network services.

-SK Planet adopted open source databases when it opened its smart wallet beta service.
+SK Planet adopted open source databases when it opened its smart wallet beta service in late 2000.
 The main motive for the adoption was that SK Planet did not have to pay any licensing costs for the databases.
 However, the result was disastrous.

 - Its system went down whenever there was an increase in the number of concurrent users.